nyngwang/fzf-lua-projections.nvim/README.md

-fzf-lua-projections
+fzf-lua-projections.nvim
 ==

-fzf-lua + projections.nvim to help you restoring sessions in a breeze.
+fzf-lua-projections.nvim will help you restoring any project session in a breeze by facilitating my favorite plugin fzf-lua and the new star projections.nvim.

 ## Demo.

 TBU.

 ## Requirements.

 1. fzf-lua: no need to add anything for it :)
-2. projections
+2. projections: just a note below.
    - if you use neovim as the editor for terminal interactive `git` commands, you have to ensure that the guardian check `vim.fn.argc() == 0` is there: